54corbin/offer-hunter/docs/prd.md

 *   Improve the overall visual appeal of the application.
 *   Enhance the user experience (UX) to make it more intuitive.
 *   Increase user engagement and satisfaction through a modern design.
+*   Provide users the flexibility to tailor applications with different resumes.
 *   Ensure the new UI is responsive and accessible.

 #### Background Context